Edward Olivares Player Props: Royals vs. Marlins

 - The Marlins pitching staff ranks fourth in MLB with a collective 9.5 strikeouts per nine innings.

-- The Marlins' 4.30 team ERA ranks 17th among all league pitching staffs.
+- The Marlins have the 17th-ranked team ERA among all MLB pitching staffs (4.33).

-- The Marlins rank 13th in baseball in home runs allowed (64 total, 1.1 per game).
+- Marlins pitchers combine to give up 65 total home runs at a clip of 1.1 per game (to rank 13th in the league).

-- The lefty's last time out was on Wednesday against the San Diego Padres, when he went 5 1/3 innings, surrendering one earned run while giving up two hits.
+- In his last outing on Thursday against the San Diego Padres, the lefty tossed 5 1/3 innings, allowing five earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.